class ref name: event

 SYNOPSIS: constructs a new event object from a full string representation of an event in 's'.

-• s: [input] string containing the text for an event, starting with a date part.
+PARAMETERSs: [input] string containing the text for an event, starting with a date part.
 The string can be multi-line.
 The format of the date is described above.
-Here is an example of a valid string:
+Here is an example of a valid string: DESCRIPTION:"07/20/1969: Neil Armstrong stepped on the moon\nOSSFM\n"

 This constructor initializes the object from the given string, in variable 's'.
 The string must have a valid representation of the event, in order for the initialization to succeed.
 Otherwise, the result will be exactly the same as if via the default constructor.

-The text's syntax is like so: "mm/dd/yyyy: \nmore text\n", where "mm" is a month number (1-12), "dd" is a day of the month (1-31), and "yyyy" is a 4-digit year.
+The text's syntax is like so: "mm/dd/yyyy:\nmore text\n", where "mm" is a month number (1-12), "dd" is a day of the month (1-31), and "yyyy" is a 4-digit year.
 Note that no tab is expected to be at the first character of each additional line.

 event_o(<args>)